RamyChaabane/ansible-openstack/README.md

 # ansible-openstack-modules-API
-With the latest version of ansible (2.7), not all OpenStack modules has been developed by the community.
+With the latest version of ansible (2.7), not all OpenStack modules have been developed by the community.

 I created the two following OpenStack custom modules:
   - __os_volume_type__: create/update/delete a volume type